 ORIGINAL MEDICARE is a traditional fee-for-service program that allows seniors to get treatment from any hospital or doctor that accepts Medicare patients.
-But in recent years, an alternative has sprung up: Medicare Advantage plans.
+But in recent decades, an alternative has sprung up: Medicare Advantage plans.

 Many of the plans are some form of managed care.
 You might be covered only if you use the plan’s network of doctors or, alternatively, you could be covered if you go to an out-of-network doctor, but you will pay more.
 Keep in mind that, if you spend considerable time outside your home state, you may have to use out-of-network doctors when you’re away from home—and thus traditional Medicare might be a better choice.